Summer201D/pathfinder-wotr-multiplayer/docs/about.md

 ## Basics
-You are safe to use this mod for a dedicated multiplayer save.
-It doesn't affect other save games neither it writes additional information to the save game.
-Also, all multiplayer changes are completely disabled in a single-player game.
+It's safe to use this mod for a dedicated multiplayer save.
+Mod doesn't affect other save games, nor does it write additional information to the current save.
+Also, all multiplayer changes are disabled in single-player mode.

 Multiplayer window loads all available saves.
 You can use any save to host a multiplayer game.